Tidal evolution of cored and cuspy dark matter halos: Introduction

 In practice, numerical simulations are always limited by resolution, especially when we focus on the evolution of subhalos.
 Unlike isolated halos, subhalos are subject to frequent tidal interactions with their host halos, which leads to mass loss, tidal heating, and possible disruption.
 Even state-of-the-art simulations may suffer from artificial disruption of subhalos~\cite{vandenBosch:2018tyt}, which may lead to biased results when comparing with observations.

 One way to control numerical artifacts is to run idealized simulations, in which case only one subhalo is evolved in the host potential so that one can run high-resolution simulations with manageable computing resource.
-Using such methods, van den Bosch \& Ogiya~\cite{vandenBosch:2018tyt} carried out a detailed study of numerical artifacts in simulations resulting from gravitational softening, discreteness noise, and two-body relaxation.
+Using such methods, van den Bosch and Ogiya~\cite{vandenBosch:2018tyt} carried out a detailed study of numerical artifacts in simulations resulting from gravitational softening, discreteness noise, and two-body relaxation.
 They also derived the requirements for obtaining properly converged results.
+Using a similar approach, Aguirre-Santaella et al.~\cite{Aguirre-Santaella:2022kkm} studied the evolution of subhalos in a realistic Milky Way-like host potential including contributions from the galactic bulge and disk.
 However, in order to compute statistical properties of subhalos, one needs a model to describe the tidal evolution of subhalos so that one could look at the evolution of a population of subhalos within the context of a cosmological model.
 In order to achieve this, one can either build analytic models using appropriate approximations, or train non-parametric models such as the one presented in Ref.~\cite{Ogiya:2019del}.